Janusz A. Zajdel Award: History

+Previously the Polish Union of Fans of Science Fiction (Polskie Stowarzyszenie Miłośników Fantastyki) issued the Golden Sepulka Award for works of science fiction (1983-1986).

-The award was created in 1985 under the name Sfinks (not to be confused with the Sfinks Award, an award of the SFinks magazine).
-After the death of the first winner, Janusz A. Zajdel, in the same year, the name was changed in his memory.
+The Zajdel award was created in 1984 (to be awarded from 1985) under the name Sfinks (not to be confused with the Sfinks Award, an award of the SFinks magazine).
+After the death of the first winner, Janusz A. Zajdel, in 1985, the name was changed in his memory.
+Zajdel's widow, Jadwiga Zajdel, has presented the award to the winners since then.

-Until 1989, the award was given by Polish science fiction fan associations, voting as units; since 1990, all fans present at Polcon can vote.
+Until 1989, the award was given by Polish science fiction fan associations, voting as units; since 1990, all fans present at Polcon convention can vote.
+Since 1991 the system has been based on two-tier ballot, compared to the system used in the Hugo Award.

 Until 1991, there was a single award given for the best story; since 1992, there are two categories: novel and short story.

+The statuette given to the winners since 1991 was designed by sculptor Wiesław Bielak, professor at the Jan Matejko Academy of Fine Arts.